 Focusing on employment best practices, she is the talent behind #RespectTheAbility campaign, which highlights model employers that demonstrate how hiring workers with disabilities benefits the employer, the employee and society.
 The campaign’s goal is to erase negative and untrue stigmas associated with hiring people with disabilities.

 She also supervises several Fellows through RespectAbility’s Fellowship Program.
 Her Fellows ultimately want to go into careers in journalism, public relations, political communications or the entertainment industry.

 Outside of work, Appelbaum is active in community theater.
 She has served in a variety of behind-the-scenes roles for more than a dozen musicals and plays.
 Having organized volunteer ASL interpreters and coordinated ADA seating at performances, as well as directing a nonverbal actor with cerebral palsy who uses a wheelchair, she understands first-hand the importance of inclusion of both performers and others with disabilities.

 Born and raised in the Philadelphia area, Appelbaum has a master’s degree in Broadcast Journalism from Syracuse University; she also has undergraduate degrees from Columbia University and the Jewish Theological Seminary.
-She serves on several national and local nonprofit boards.
+She then served as a digital researcher with the NBC News political unit for the 2006 midterm and 2008 presidential elections.
 Appelbaum currently lives in Maryland with her husband, daughter and dog.